Best iPhone: How to pick the perfect iPhone for you

 iPhone 6s: Best for headphone jack die-hards

-One other advantage to last year’s iPhones is that you can plug in any old headphones you want.
+The one big advantage to the iPhones of 205 is that you can plug in any old headphones you want.
 Want to charge your phone while you’re listening?
 No problem, because those use two different ports.
-As we know, the iPhone 7 and 7 Plus no longer have a 3.5mm headphone port, but the iPhone 6s, 6s Plus, and the iPhone SE all do.
+As we know, the iPhone 7, 8, and X no longer have a 3.5mm headphone port, but the iPhone 6s, 6s Plus, and the iPhone SE all do.

 And like the iPhone 6s Plus, the iPhone 6s is no slouch.
 Its 4.7-inch screen size makes it easier to carry in a jeans pocket, or strap it to your arm for a run.
 It’s got the exact same A9 chip as the iPhone 6s Plus, and the same 12-megapixel camera that shoots 4K video—only without optical image stabilization, which in this generation is exclusive to the iPhone 6s Plus.